 By 2015, Facebook was collecting data on your ancillary relatives, shopping habits and even rudimentary health stats.
 Google was reading your emails.
 Brands that don’t close the gap quickly risk being left behind.

 Privacy regulations are an emerging challenge for those building comprehensive identity graphs.
-In Europe, the looming rollout of the European Union’s General Data Protection Regulation will severely curtail the ability of website operators to collect data using traditional means like cookies and tracking pixels.
-The new law, set to go into effect in May of 2018, will place heavy sanctions on any operators who collect data from customers who haven’t opted into data-sharing programs.
-The recent hacking of the credit rating agency Equifax has led to calls for similar restrictions in the United States.
+In Europe, the rollout of the European Union’s General Data Protection Regulation curtailed the ability of website operators to collect data using traditional means like cookies and tracking pixels.
+The new law that went into effect in May of 2018, placed heavy sanctions on any operators who collect data from customers who haven’t opted into data-sharing programs.
+The recent hacking of the credit rating agency Equifax has led to calls for similar restrictions in the United States, including the California Consumer Privacy Act (CCPA).

 While such privacy regulations present a challenge for marketers looking to build comprehensive and persistent identity graphs, they also provide an opportunity for brands who have begun the difficult work of building a stockpile of consumer data.
 The ability to reach out to consumers with whom they have direct connections and encourage them to opt in could provide brands with a significant competitive advantage as regulations tighten.